railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

    single: client; GTK
    single: installation; GTK client

-Manual installation of OpenERP GTK clients
+Manual Installation of OpenERP GTK Clients
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To install an OpenERP GTK client, follow the steps outlined in the website installation document for